 The Council of Churches of Greater Springfield (413) 733 - 2149) runs and emergency fuel assistance program that provides financial support to purchase heating fuel (propane, oil, etc.) during winter months and to pay for heating bills.
 Services offered includes heating fuel bill payment assistance.

 An assistance program of Westfield Gas Co., known as Westfield Warm, provides heating oil and fuel assistance, gas bill payment assistance, heating oil bill payment assistance to income-eligible individuals and families in the community.
 Call (413) 572 - 0100

-Credit counseling and debt management
+Credit counseling and free debt management

 The second agency is Consumer Credit Counseling Service of Southern New England.
 Help provided to individuals includes debt management, assistance with budgeting and money management, housing and foreclosure counseling, and consumer education.
 The agency will also help consumers reorganize debt payments as an alternative to bankruptcy.
 Read more on debt negotiation.
 Call (866) 889 - 9347.